Virtual-Domain-driven-design/domain-driven-design-heuristics/heuristics/_design_heuristics/align-with-business-value/align-with-investment-strategy.md

 ---
+title: Align with investment strategy
 layout: heuristic
+type: subheuristic
 ---

-# Align with key revenue streams

 ## short description

-Create bounded context for the parts of the system which currently generate the most money
+Align boundries with the part of the system you want to invest the most time and improvements in the future.

 ## context